Bruintjieshoogte Pass

-Bruintjieshoogte Pass, (English: Brown's Height) is a mountain pass situated in the Eastern Cape province of South Africa, on the Regional road R63 (Eastern Cape), between Somerset East and Pearston.
+Bruintjieshoogte Pass, (English: Brown's Height) is a mountain pass situated in the Eastern Cape province of South Africa, on the Regional road R63, between Somerset East and Pearston.

 The eponymous surrounding Bruintjieshoogte mountain range lies between the Sundays River, Renosterberg, the Groot Winterhoek Mountains, Camdeboo National Park, and the Sneeuberge and forms a watershed for the Little Fish River (a tributary of the Great Fish River) and the western side of the Blyde River (tributary of the Sundays River).
 The highest peak in the range is 1,757 m above sea level.